 The Company has a share incentive programme which is now administered by the Board.
 The share incentive programme is discretionary and the Board will decide whether to make share awards under the share incentive programme at any time.
-Either the Group Employee Benefit Trust buys the shares in the Company to be issued under the LTIP split interest scheme or, share options awards are made direct to individuals as appropriate.
+In Q4 2017 all then outstanding share options over already issued shares in the LTIP split interest scheme were exercised, a small number of surplus shares were distributed to beneficiaries of the Employee Benefit Trust involved in the scheme and the LTIP split interest scheme was then discontinued.

-14 Commitments
+14 Commitments for expenditure

-The Group had no capital commitments or off-balance sheet arrangements at 31 December 2016 (31 December 2015: nil).
+The Group had no capital commitments or off-balance sheet arrangements at 31 December 2017 (31 December 2016: nil).